 Applications are at the Applicant’s expense.
 Cadbury Fundraising is not liable for any application costs or expenses.

 Applicants can submit joint applications for a Grant but must specify the relationship between the Applicants.
 Cadbury Fundraising will provide one Grant only to joint Applicants (if successful).

 10. Application content:

 Applicants must submit only their original work.
-Cadbury Fundraiser may verify or require the Applicant to verify the originality of the application.
+Cadbury Fundraising may verify or require the Applicant to verify the originality of the application.
 Applications will not be considered for a Grant if they contain any content that breaches any person’s copyright, contravenes any law, infringes the rights of any person or is obscene, offensive, potentially defamatory, discriminatory, indecent or otherwise objectionable or inappropriate.
-By submitting an application, the Applicant agrees to assign all rights in the application to Cadbury Fundraiser and the Applicant consents to Cadbury Fundraiser using the application content in any manner it wishes (including modifying, adapting or publishing the application, whether in original or modified form, in whole or in part or not at all).
+By submitting an application, the Applicant agrees to assign all rights in the application to Cadbury Fundraising and the Applicant consents to Cadbury Fundraising using the application content in any manner it wishes (including modifying, adapting or publishing the application, whether in original or modified form, in whole or in part or not at all).

 Section C - Judging

 Applications will be accepted from 4 February 2019 and will continue to be accepted until 26 April